 The intervention and placebo: Participants will be randomized into either arm ([1] 6.36grams of daily xylitol; Epic dental gum, 1.06 grams Xylitol per piece of gum; chew two pieces for 10 minutes after meals, thrice a day or [2] Gum base; Epic sorbitol-containing gum (placebo); chew two pieces for 10 minutes after meals, thrice a day) by randomly picking from a group of opaque, sealed envelopes containing group allocation.
 Participants, data collectors (i.e. dental officers, study staff members, clinical officers), and data analysts will be blinded (triple-blinded) to group allocation throughout the study.

 Maternal Oral cavity sampling: This will be done at enrolment (or the next day), at 28-30 weeks, at birth/within 1 week of delivery and after 4-6 weeks of delivery by a dental officer.
 However, subgingival plaque and gingival crevicular fluid sampling will not be done at birth/within 1 week of delivery.
 Dental evaluation will be done in accordance to Malawi guidelines, similar to the WHO guidelines for dental assessment in adults (Appendix 4).48 Three samples will be collected in each visit, an oral swab, a sub gingival plaque and gingival crevicular fluid except a birth.
-Gingival crevicular fluid sampling will done first using paper points, followed by oral swab and subgingival plaque sampling.
+Gingival crevicular fluid sampling will done first using paper points (after first removing supragingival plaque), followed by oral swab and subgingival plaque sampling.
+The dental evaluation will occur after the collection of samples to prevent any potential contamination that may occur due to disruption of the plaque or blood contamination of the GCF paper during the oral and periodontal assessment.

 Collection: Gingival Crevicular Fluid (GCF)